-Timber suffers ACL injury and will have surgery
+Timber suffers ACL injury and faces surgery

 The Netherlands international signed from Ajax for £34m last month.

-In a statement, Arsenal said Timber "will be out of action for a period of time" and that they will support his recovery.
+In a statement, Arsenal said Timber "will be out of action for a period of time" without specifying a duration.

+The club added: "The support and expertise from our medical team and everyone at the club will now be focussed on Jurrien's rehabilitation programme, to ensure he recovers well and is back playing as soon as possible."

+Timber made his debut for the Gunners in the Community Shield victory against Manchester City before the season opener with Forest, during which Mikel Arteta had to send on Takehiro Tomiyasu in the second half after the versatile Dutch defender signalled he could not go on.

 - Latest Arsenal news, analysis and fan views